MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-create-online-dev-env-github.md

 ---
 title: "Create an Online Development Environment from GitHub"
-description: "Create an online development environment in GitHub for AL-Go for Business Central"
+description: "Create an online development environment in GitHub for AL-Go for Business Central."
 author: freddyk
 ms.custom: na
 ms.date: 01/21/2022